insight-platform/Savant/docs/source/index.rst

 🔦 PyTorch Support
 ^^^^^^^^^^^^^^^^^^

 Savant supports PyTorch, one of the most popular ML frameworks.
-It enables the developer to use ready-to-use PyTorch models from PyTorchHub, a large number of code samples, and reliable extensions.
+It enables the developer to use ready-to-use PyTorch models from PyTorch Hub, a large number of code samples, and reliable extensions.
 The integration is highly efficient: it allows running inference on GPU-allocated images and processing the results in GPU RAM, avoiding data transfers between CPU and GPU RAM.

 🔢 CuPy Support For Post-Processing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Savant supports CuPy: a NumPy-like library for GPU-accelerated computing.
 It enables the developer to implement custom post-processing functions in Python, executed in GPU RAM, avoiding data transfers between CPU and GPU RAM.
-The feature allows for accessing model output tensors directly from GPU RAM, which helps implement heavy-weight custom post-processing functions.
+The feature allows for accessing model output tensors directly from GPU RAM, which helps implement heavyweight custom post-processing functions.

 The integration also provides a conversion for in-GPU data between CuPy, OpenCV, and PyTorch in-GPU formats.

 ↻ Rotated Detection Models Support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We frequently deal with the models resulting in bounding boxes rotated relative to a video frame (oriented bounding boxes).
-For example, it is often the case with bird-eye cameras observing the underlying area from a high point.
+For example, it is often the case with bird's-eye cameras observing the underlying area from a high point.

 Such cases may require detecting the objects with minimal overlap.
 To achieve that, special models are used which generate bounding boxes that are not orthogonal to the frame axis.
 Take a look at `RAPiD <https://vip.bu.edu/projects/vsns/cossy/fisheye/rapid/>`_ to find more.